Earn a Certificate for Performance & Culture in the U.S. by completing three required courses in one or two consecutive summers.

 Fundamentals of Acting I is the entry level course for the acting sequence and focuses on releasing and cultivating the actor's inherent creativity.
 Through exercises, improvisation, scenes, and monologues, the actor begins to develop basic techniques designed to stimulate the imagination, develop vocal and physical ability, increase awareness of self and others, introduce effective ways to analyze texts, think critically about the craft of acting, and enhance self-confidence and communication skills.
 This class is the essential beginning of the actor's studies, which will ultimately allow her or him to effectively engage and explore work from a rich diversity of genres, styles, and backgrounds.

-Performance Theory & Critical Inquiry (Choose One)
+Performance Theory & Critical Inquiry

 This course examines the intersections of performance and media—specifically the media forms of television and social media in the U.S.—with a focus on how various types of difference (race, ethnicity, gender, sexuality, and socioeconomic class) are enacted, articulated, represented, and played on TV and social media platforms.

-Experiencing Live Performance (Choose One)
+Performance Modalities (Choose One)

 This course examines performance as a primary mode of human expression, communication, and cultural production.
 Through viewing live and recorded performances, readings, movement/theater exercises, discussions, and written responses to performances, students will learn to place performance in a variety of cultural, artistic and historical contexts.
 Theater directors, choreographers, performers, and curators will give presentations and share their perspectives on related course material.